Columbia River Gorge

 Columbia River Gorge & Mount Hood Area Hiking

-This collection of trails in Columbia River Gorge lists hikes from east to west.
+This collection of trails in Columbia River Gorge and the Mount Hood area lists hikes from east to west.
 The table may also be sorted alphabetically or by distance to help you pick your next hike.
 Each trail links to its own report complete with photos, GPS maps, directions, and all the other information needed to locate and enjoy these hikes.
 An interactive map below the table shows the location of each hike.